 Typical awards are 25% assistantships, which amount to ten hours of work per week.
 Music teaching assistants with 25% appointments receive:

 Current tuition and fees may be calculated using the ASU Tuition Estimator.

-Follow these instructions prior to accessing the application.
+Current ASU School of Music Graduate Students ONLY: Follow these instructions prior to accessing the application.